Stabilizing by steering: Enhancing bacterial motility by non-uniform diffusiophoresis: Results

 To better understand the observed salt-tactic behavior, we evaluate the motility of individual cells by analyzing their trajectories.
-Sample trajectories with or without NaCl gradients at different time windows over a period of 25 seconds are presented in Figures 2a,b, which also display more cell trajectories found deep in the pore over time under NaCl gradients (Figure~2b).
+Sample trajectories (unfiltered) with or without NaCl gradients at different time windows over a period of 25~s are presented in Figures 2a,b, which also display more cell trajectories found deep in the pore over time under NaCl gradients (Figure~2b).

+To quantitatively determine whether more cells move to the end of the pore, we analyzed the distribution of cell positions over time (Figure~2c,d).
+In the absence of NaCl gradients, the distribution remains spatially consistent, with no progressive shift in the position and distribution (Figure~2c).
+We did not observe any temporal change between early (0--25~s) and late (150--175~s) segments ($\Delta x = -17.43 \pm 18.9$~\textmu m, $p = 0.36$, $n = 375$ trajectories) \cite{sullivan2012using}.
+In contrast, under NaCl gradients, the distribution shifts progressively deeper into the pore, as reflected by increases in the median and a broader distribution at later times extending toward larger $x$ values (deeper into the pore), as shown in Figure 2d.
+The median position is increased from $216.9 \pm 15.1$~\textmu m to $343.2 \pm 19.6$~\textmu m ($\Delta x = 126.30 \pm 24.7$~\textmu m, $p$ $<$ 0.0001, $n = 255$ trajectories).
+More statistical details can be found in Table S1 (SI).

-Upon analyzing the trajectories, we immediately identify that the cells tend to be more aligned along the salt gradient, where Figures 2c,d show the probability distribution of angle $\theta$ between the cell's instantaneous velocity vector $\bm{u}$ and the pore axis ($+x$ direction).
-The slightly reduced distribution in the lateral direction ($\theta \rightarrow \pm90^\circ$) in the absence of NaCl gradients (Figure 2c) is likely due to the lateral confinement imposed by the slender geometry of the pore.
+Upon analyzing the trajectories, we immediately identify that the cells tend to be more aligned along the salt gradient, where Figures 2e,f show the probability distribution of angle $\theta$ between the cell's instantaneous velocity vector $\bm{u}$ and the pore axis ($+x$ direction).
+The slightly reduced distribution in the lateral direction ($\theta \rightarrow \pm90^\circ$) in the absence of NaCl gradients (Figure 2e) is likely due to the lateral confinement imposed by the slender geometry of the pore (width $\approx$~65~\textmu m).
 In the presence of NaCl gradients, the noticeable alignment toward the pore entrance ($\theta \rightarrow 180^\circ$), i.e., away from the salt, is due to the run-and-reverse motility of \textit{P. putida}, which is one of the pronounced motilities of lophotrichous \textit{P. putida} \cite{harwood1989flagellation,alirezaeizanjani2020chemotaxis,thormann2022wrapped}.
-Regardless of whether the cells are headed toward or away from the salt, the cells are aligned more along the pore direction (Figure~2d).
+Regardless of whether the cells are headed toward or away from the salt, the cells are aligned more along the pore direction (Figure~2f).